pranayKD/faster_rcnn_colab_pytorch/README.md

 PASCAL Visual Object Classes Challenge (2007) is used for training the network.

 The dataset has 20 classes for detection and recognition task.
-For this network only 6 classes are used - **aeroplane, bicycle, boat, bus, car, train, motorbike**
+For this network only 7 classes are used - **aeroplane, bicycle, boat, bus, dog, train ,motorbike**

-There are ~2000 images pertaining to these classes.
-150 images are used for validation.
+There are ~2000 images pertaining to these classes. ~100 images are used for validation.
 One batch consists of a single image.

-No Data augmentation techniques are used, since the aim is not to obtain best results on validation set, but to obtain good enough detection results.
-Data augmentation could be used to improve performance.
+Data augmentation technique is used to reduce overfitting.

 --------